-Stubben Edge collects personal information from its clients about their customers to provide insurance intermediary services, loyalty offerings, and IT services.
+Stubben Edge Group Limited a limited company incorporated in England and Wales with registered number 07227141, and having its registered offices at Fourth Floor, 75-77 Cornhill, London, England, EC3V 3QQ and its subsidiaries are listed in Schedule 1 (“we”). collects personal information from its clients about their customers to provide insurance intermediary services, loyalty offerings, and IT services.
 We also collect some personal information directly, for example over our websites and applications.

 Stubben Edge Group Limited is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
-Stubben Edge uses personal information to deliver services to clients.
+Stubben Edge uses personal information to deliver services to clients, which includes marketing any financial services offerings and/or what we deem marketing of products that we view to be in your legitimate interests.
 For its own purposes, it also uses personal information to analyse and improve how it delivers those services, to contact representatives of its clients or prospective clients and to market to them.

-If you have any questions, would like further information about our privacy and information handling practices, would like to discuss opt-outs or withdrawing consent, or would like to make a complaint about a breach of the Act or this Statement, please contact us on email@example.com.
+If you have any questions, would like further information about our privacy and information handling practices, would like to discuss opt-outs or withdrawing consent, or would like to make a complaint about a breach of Data Protection Legislation or this Statement, please contact us on email@example.com.
 Alternatively, you have the right to contact your local Data Protection Authority.

 Do read this Policy with care.
 It provides important information about how we use personal data and explains your statutory rights.
 This Policy is not intended to override the terms of any insurance policy or contract you have with us, nor rights you might have available under applicable data protection laws.

-Stubben Edge Group Limited is the parent company for Stubben Edge Risk Limited, Lucid Ux Limited, Stubben Edge Wealth Limited, Stubben Edge SA (Pty) Ltd, and Stubben Edge Operations Limited, who could be originally responsible for collecting information about you will be principally responsible for looking after your personal data.
-We are the Data Controller.
-If you have an insurance policy with us, this will be the company named on that policy.
+Stubben Edge Group Limited is the parent company for Stubben Edge Risk Limited, Lucid Ux Limited, Stubben Edge Wealth Limited, Stubben Edge SA (Pty) Ltd, and Stubben Edge Operations Limited, Limited, Genesis Special Risks Limited, Akoni Hub Limited, Finpoint Limited, and Stubben Edge (Labs) Limited who could be originally responsible for collecting information about you.

 We are required to establish a legal exemption to use your Sensitive Personal Data